-iOS 27 adds PKStrokeRecognizer to PencilKit, enabling on-device handwriting recognition across 29 languages, plus new path conversion APIs, stroke identity/selection, and programmatic stroke slicing.
-These APIs let any app read, search, and manipulate handwritten content without requiring a custom ML model.
+iOS 27 adds PKStrokeRecognizer to PencilKit, enabling on-device handwriting recognition across 29 languages, plus Bézier path conversion, stable stroke identity, selection access, and programmatic stroke slicing APIs.

-• Stable stroke UUIDs, selection control, and substroke extraction unlock custom annotation, replay, and interactive search experiences that were previously impossible in PencilKit
+• Stable stroke UUIDs and programmatic erasing/substroke extraction unlock custom undo stacks, stroke-order animations, and interactive highlight features that were previously impossible

 import SwiftUI